slaclab/sdf-docs/beginner-guide.md

-# A Beginner's Guide ti using S3DF
+# A Beginner's Guide to using S3DF

 Welcome to S3DF!
 This guide provides a clear, step-by-step workflow for all users, particularly those with limited computing experience.
 In this document, we will walk you through how to: